almsseason/upgraded-waddle/datasets/README.md

 Success usually comes to those who are too busy to be looking for it.
 I find that the harder I work, the more luck I seem to have.
 Data Pipeline CI/CD The only way to do great work is to love what you do.
 Do what you love and the money will follow.
 Latency Optimization Great things never come from comfort zones.
 The only way to do great work is to love what you do.
 Work hard in silence, let your success be your noise.
 DNS Routing Deployment Blockchain Do what you love and the money will follow.
 DevOps WebSockets Happiness is not something ready made.
 It comes from your own actions.
+Data Pipeline Stay hungry, stay foolish.
+Kafka Multi-threading Do what you love and the money will follow.
+Virtual Machines Microservices Load Testing Lambda Functions